Skip to content

 Context

-How this service should be read in Zug.
+How this service works in Zug in practice.

-This page connects local search intent in Zug with the actual service logic: what matters before quoting, how delivery runs and what is truly handed over in the end.
+In Zug, local conditions decide the project path: what matters before quoting, how delivery runs and what is truly handed over in the end.

 What this service concretely secures

 Demand for storage and charging is high in Zug, but not every setup makes sense.
-This page separates marketing from real fit.
+We separate marketing from real fit.
 47% of new Swiss PV systems are installed with battery storage today — we show transparently when LFP batteries (CHF 650–1'000/kWh, 15–20 years) pay off and when they do not.
 Self-consumption rises from 25–35% (PV-only) to 50–65% with battery and EMS.

 • Variant comparison of PV-only, PV + battery (LFP), PV + wallbox and combined expansion stages — with realistic payback ranges instead of a standard recommendation.